2002-2006 MINI Cooper hatchback

-Unsurprisingly, there isn't a ton of room for an enclosed subwoofer in the MINI.
-The available cargo area space measures 36" W x 13" H x 14"/10" D, so if you use your MINI as a daily driver, you'll lose some storage space.
+Unsurprisingly, there isn't a ton of room for an enclosed subwoofer in the Mini Cooper.
+The available cargo area space measures 36" W x 13" H x 14"/10" D, so if you use your car as a daily driver, you'll lose some storage space.

 A compact powered subwoofer is probably a better choice for this location.
 You'll get plenty of low-end thump without compromising your car's everyday utility.

 Here are a few more suggestions on ways to improve your Mini's sound and functionality:

 You'll find iPod interfaces designed to integrate with the factory radio in the Mini Cooper, even with the Harman Kardon system.
 Some of the interfaces work with the DSP radio, some work with the non-DSP version.

 Installing a security system in your Mini Cooper isn't easy (security systems rarely are), but it's definitely a good idea.
 Our Crutchfield Advisors can help figure out what you need to get the job done, but we usually recommend taking your car and new gear to a professional installer.

 Find the audio gear that fits your car or truck